Plant stem cells suggest great potential for the anti-aging cosmetics market.

 Which plant stem cells have anti-aging effects?

 The best stem cell extracts are obtained from plants that produce seeds or fruit that stay fresh for a long time.
-Scientists also take into account the ability of a plant to heal itself or other plants in difficult environmental situations.
+Scientists also consider a plant's ability to heal itself or other plants in challenging environmental situations.

-Apple stem cell extracts have shown significant anti-wrinkle effects, with wrinkles being shallowed by 8% after 2 weeks and 15% after 4 weeks of use on 20 people.
-Similar effects have been seen in argan stem cell extracts.
+Apple stem cell extracts have shown significant anti-wrinkle effects, with wrinkles being shallowed by 8% after two weeks and 15% after four weeks of use on 20 people.
+Similar results have been seen in argan stem cell extracts.

-One of the strongest inhibitors of aging processes is kinetin, a plant hormone central to plant growth.
-Kinetin occurs in the stem cells of many plants, including Australian pine tree, gingergrass, lemon and raspberry.
-Kinetin is considered to be a strong natural antioxidant that enables cells to remove excess free radicals and protect the skin from oxidative stress.
+One of the most potent aging process inhibitors is kinetin, a plant hormone central to plant growth.
+Kinetin occurs in the stem cells of many plants, including the Australian pine tree, ginger grass, lemon and raspberry.
+Kinetin is a potent natural antioxidant that enables cells to remove excess free radicals and protect the skin from oxidative stress.